-A distingishing aspect of the first movement is its very slow harmonic motion in the tutti sections, with persistent pulses holding each chord steady, while the violas add decorative filligree.
-If this was one way to avoid straining a less confident player such as the prince, the middle movement solves the problem by eliminating the viols entirely.
-The violas, over a sturdy stream of quarter-notes from the cello, spin out long lines that rise into the violin’s usual register, all supported by spacious accompaniment from the basso continuo of bass and harpsichord.
-The finale is another festive dance in the style of a gigue in which the soloists elaborate the main theme with episodes of flowing sixteenth notes.
+A distinguishing aspect of the first movement is its very slow harmonic motion in the tutti sections, with persistent pulses holding steady while the violas add decorative filigree.
+If this was one way to avoid straining a less confident viol player such as the prince, the middle movement solves the problem by eliminating the viols entirely.
+The violas spin out long lines that rise into the violin’s usual register, supported by walking cello lines and spacious accompaniment from the basso continuo.
+The finale is another festive dance in the style of a gigue, in which the soloists elaborate the main theme with passages of flowing sixteenth-notes.

 Along with a solo violin in the Fourth Brandenburg Concerto, Bach wrote two solo parts that he identified as “echo flutes,” a mysterious term that appears nowhere else in his music.
 Scholars agree (for the most part) that the intended instruments were treble recorders, and that “echo” may be a reference to the loud and soft alternations in the middle movement, creating an echo-like sound.
 In performances on modern instruments, flutes typically substitute for the recorders.

-The Fifth Brandenburg Concerto features flute, violin and harsichord as soloists.
-Such a trio was a common chamber music ensemble at the time, playing works for two melody lines and basso continuo known as trio sonatas.
-What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo passages, and it issues a monster of a cadenza at the end of the first movement.
-This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.
+The Fifth Brandenburg Concerto features flute, violin and harpsichord as soloists.
+Such a trio was a common chamber music ensemble at the time, playing works known as trio sonatas.
+What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo lines, and it issues a monster of a cadenza at the end of the first movement.
+This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos that Bach assembled in Leipzig.

 For the Second Brandenburg Concerto, the distinctive solo group consists of a trumpet, recorder (commonly replaced with a flute in modern practice), oboe and violin.
 The trumpet Bach wrote for was a natural instrument without valves, meaning that the range was confined to the notes of the overtone series extending up from the instrument’s fundamental pitch.
 The low overtones are spaced widely—as in the typical intervals of bugle calls—and only in the upper partials can the instrument play adjacent notes.
 Playing in this “clarino” range of the natural trumpet requires extreme control and strength, and it produces one of the most bright and penetrating of all musical colors, lending the sonic palette of the Second Brandenburg Concerto its particular brilliance.